-There’s a well for a spare wheel under the load floor, but you have to pay an extra £105 for a space saver, otherwise all you get is an inflation kit, which, as we all know, won’t inflate a shredded tyre.
+There’s also a well for a spare wheel under the load floor, but you have to pay an extra £105 for a space saver, otherwise all you get is an inflation kit, which, as we all know, won’t inflate a shredded tyre.
 We think it's worth the investment.

 Up front, you'll enjoy a raised driving position that's comfortable, with the relationship between pedals and steering wheel pretty much spot on.
 Visibility is also excellent, bordering on panoramic when looking forwar and the interior is airy, even if you go for a dark interior trim.

 Sadly, although the material quality is good, some of the surfaces, such as the dashboard itself, look cheap and tacky.
 The seats themselves are rather firm and not particularly comfortable on longer runs.Back: Driving Next: Specifications